MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-audit-mode-overview.md

 1. Mount the Feature on Demand ISO on your Technician PC.
 This might still be mounted if you added a FOD earlier in the lab.
 2. Mount the Language Pack ISO on your Technician PC.
 3. Add a language pack to your image.
-In this example, we'll use French (fr-FR).
+In this example, we use French (fr-FR).
 From an Administrative Command Prompt:

     ```
     Dism /Add-Package /online /packagepath:"E:\x64\langpacks\Microsoft-Windows-Client-Language-Pack_x64_fr-fr.cab